oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/radio.md

 ## Label

-Add a label to the radio with the `default` slot, if you need the label to be before the radio you can use the `label-before` props
+Add a label to the radio with the `default` slot, if you need the label to be before the radio you can use the `label-before` property

 </card>